Elemental Cyber Security FAQ

 - ESP Agents provide persistent compliance monitoring.
 ESP policies remain in effect whether or not the machine is connected to the local network.
 Agents run independently.
 Agentless approaches require continuous communications with a central server.

 - ESP Agents provide a very tight coupling between the monitoring and enforcement of policy rules.
 This enables automated remediation of non-compliance.
-Non-compliance can be directly remediated if desired without requiring additional administrative action
+Non-compliance can be directly and automatically remediated if desired without requiring additional manual administrative action

-- The ESP architecture provides a scalable infrastructure for running credentialed checks on managed machines.
+- The ESP architecture provides a scalable infrastructure for running checks and gathering data with security credentials on managed machines.

 What performance impact will your product have on my hosts?